nortizcode/100DaysOfCode/r1-log.md

 Today I worked on codeacademy for python

 ### R1D8
 Today I was a volunteer to give tech interviews to students in my old bootcamp.
 After that I went to codeacademy and did some work on python.
 I am also brain storming my next website.
 Might do a freelance job to build my portfolio

+### R1D9
+I took a couple of days off but now I am trying to get back on the grind.
+Today I started a website for my friend for her salon.
+I also went on freecodeacademy to work on my JavaScript skills.